 A 2014 review hypothesized that a ketogenic diet could cause oxidative stress in cancer cells, which can potentiate the effects of chemotherapy and radiation by increasing their sensitivity to these cancer treatments.

-In an animal study, mice with prostate cancer that were fed a high-fat, non-carbohydrate diet had significantly lower tumor growth than mice fed a traditional western diet.
+In an animal study, mice with prostate cancer fed a high-fat, non-carbohydrate diet had significantly lower tumor growth than mice fed a traditional western diet.

-Of course, more research is needed to understand how a carbohydrate-free diet can affect the long-term development of cancer in humans, but these studies show that carbohydrate restriction could be a promising potential approach to cancer treatment.
+Of course, more research is needed to understand how a carbohydrate-free diet can affect the long-term development of cancer in humans.
+Still, these studies show that carbohydrate restriction could be a promising potential approach to cancer treatment.

 It can reduce the risk of diabetes: